-If the column is to be stored for more than 2 days after use, wash the column with 2 column volumes (CV) of water and then equilibrate with at least 2 CV 20% ethanol.
+If the column is to be stored for more than 2 days after use, wash the column with 2 CV water and then equilibrate with at least 2 CV 20% ethanol.

-Note: Use a flow rate for 20% ethanol according to Table 3, on page 1.
+Note: Use a lower flow rate for 20% ethanol.
+See Flow rate limits and recommendations, on page 1.